Jay Panda faces uphill task to retain stronghold Kendrapara

 Panda, who was a Rajya Sabha member from 2000 to 2009 and became a Lok Sabha MP thereafter has been the party's most visible face in Delhi.
 From 2000 to 2014, Panda became the introverted Patnaik's link to Delhi and the party's voice in the national media.

-Baijayant Panda, who was first suspended and then quit the BJD last year after being allegedly marginalised in the ruling party in Odisha, joined the Bharatiya Janata Party (BJP) earlier in March.
+Baijayant Panda, who was first suspended and then quit the BJD last year after being allegedly marginalised in the ruling party in Odisha, joined the BJP earlier in March.

 EC cancels suspension of IAS officer who checked PM Modi's chopper in Odisha